docsforadobe/after-effects-scripting-guide/docs/properties/property.rst

 ============= ===================================================

 .. note::
    Item strings should be in ASCII or MultiByte encodable in the current code-page.
 In other words, the item strings should be provided in the script of the running system.
-For example : Specifying the item strings in Japanese while running the script on an English system will create a dropdown effect with illegible characters in the item strings.
+For example: Specifying the item strings in Japanese while running the script on an English system will create a dropdown effect with illegible characters in the item strings.

 **Example** ::